newrelic/FY23SKO-OaC/Part_3-Deploying_New_Relic.md

 }
 ```

-Once you copied the code into the `aws-ec2.tf` file and saved.
+Once you copied the code into the `aws-ec2.tf` file and saved it.
 Run `terraform apply` to update your EC2 instance with the new network configuration.
-While you wait for the command to finish take a look at all the changes you did, and try to find it why we're doing these changes.
+While you wait for the command to finish take a look at all the changes you did, and try to find out what they're doing.

 The output after confirming the change (`Enter a value: yes`) should look something like this: